leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 But this is not the full extent of the generalization!
-Our number theorist friends here in mathlib told us that we should make sure we chose this full generality of *semilinear* maps, maps $f:M \to N$ such that $f(ax)=\sigma(a)f(x)$ for some ring homomorphism s between the scalar rings of the modules $M$ and N.  So we implemented this in full generality, and then asked them for some examples to illustrate their need for this more abstract definition.
+Our number theorist friends here in mathlib told us that we should make sure we chose this full generality of *semilinear* maps, maps $f:M \to N$ such that $f(ax)=\sigma(a)f(x)$ for some ring homomorphism s between the scalar rings of the modules $M$ and N.  So we and our coauthor Frédéric Dupuis implemented this in full generality, and then asked them for some examples to illustrate their need for this more abstract definition.

-It turns out that the standard use of semilinear maps in number theory is for *Frobenius-semilinearity*, semilinearity with respect to the ring homomorphism of the fraction field of the $p$-typical Witt vectors over a perfect characteristic-$p$ ring which is induced by the Frobenius automorphism of that ring.
+It turns out that the standard use of semilinear maps in number theory is for *Frobenius-semilinearity*, semilinearity with respect to the ring homomorphism of the fraction field of the $p$-typical Witt vectors over a perfect characteristic-$p$ integral domain which is induced by the Frobenius automorphism of that ring.
 Let's backtrack to catch everyone up ....

 <!-- TEASER_END -->